AcelRx Pharmaceuticals Announces Revised Merger Agreement with Tetraphase

-REDWOOD CITY, Calif., May 27, 2020 /PRNewswire/ -- AcelRx Pharmaceuticals, Inc. (AcelRx) (Nasdaq: ACRX), a specialty pharmaceutical company focused on the development and commercialization of innovative therapies for use in medically supervised settings, today announced the execution of an amendment to its merger agreement to acquire Tetraphase Pharmaceuticals, Inc. (Tetraphase) (NASDAQ: TTPH), with revised consideration of $30.0 million in stock and cash based on the AcelRx closing share price on May 22, 2020, plus an additional $14.5 million in contingent value rights (CVRs) payable in cash.
+REDWOOD CITY, Calif., May 29, 2020 /PRNewswire/ -- AcelRx Pharmaceuticals, Inc. (AcelRx) (Nasdaq: ACRX), a specialty pharmaceutical company focused on the development and commercialization of innovative therapies for use in medically supervised settings, today announced the execution of an amendment to its merger agreement to acquire Tetraphase Pharmaceuticals, Inc. (Tetraphase) (NASDAQ: TTPH), with revised consideration of $37.0 million in stock and cash based on the AcelRx closing share price on May 28, 2020, plus up to $16.0 million in contingent value rights (CVRs) payable in cash.

 Tetraphase's board of directors has determined that as a result of the amendment to the merger agreement, competing bidders' proposals were not superior and recommends the merger agreement, as amended, to its stockholders.
 In addition to delivering overall higher value, the AcelRx agreement delivers a higher per share valuation to Tetraphase warrant holders and stockholders.